scalableinternetservices/utils/README.md

 ## Running your own instance configuration

 Add the file `.ec2_initialize` to the root of your application's repository.
-This should contain commands that execute as the root user just after to running `rake db:migrate`.
+This should contain commands that execute as the ec2-user just after to running `rake db:migrate`.
+Commands that require root should be prefixed with `sudo`.
 An example is provided below:

 __.ec2_initialize__

-    yum install -y ImageMagick
+    sudo yum install -y ImageMagick
     rake db:seed